zaakpay/zaakpay-jsp-kit/README.md

 <b><a href="test_merchant_input.html" style="color:#00D9FF; font:bold 15px/22px Arial, Helvetica, sans-serif;">test_merchant_input.html</a></b> : This is the HTML file which takes input from user & posts data.<br />

 <b>posttozaakpay.jsp</b> : This is the file which accepts input, sanitizes it & posts it to the TRANSACT API.<br />
+Please insert your secret key in this file.<br />

 <b>response.jsp</b> : The TRANSACT API completes the transaction & redirects user to this file.<br /><br />
+Please insert your secret key in this file.<br />

 <b>STATUS CHECK API :</b> Merchants can use this API to check the status of a prior transaction.<br />